NTeALan/genaiti/README.md

 NTeALan has builded 5 years ago many lexicographic resources and tools for african languages.

 - Resources are hosted and shared in : `https://apis.ntealan.net`
-- Collaborative dictionaries is hosted in : `https://www.ntealan.net`
+- Collaborative dictionaries are hosted in : `https://www.ntealan.net`

 # Problem behind this package

-NTeALan want to switch relational to graph representation of its lexicographic database.
+NTeALan wants to switch relational to graph representation of its lexicographic databases.
 Because the  structure of its dictionaries are more complex to build, use default cypher command can be so complex for non expert.
 The evidence is that, query large graph knowledge is very hard to understand and transpose to Neo4j Cypher command.

 We want to explore the advantage of generate AI in other to simplify neo4j graph query for our database purpose.

 This Python package, build with `langchain` and `chainlit`, is used to demonstrate an simple implementation to resolve this problem.

 This project can be apply to other type of neo4j database.

 # Installation

-This project use `poetry` python package.
+This project uses `poetry` python package.

 ## prerequis

-This project use these necessary tools :
+This project uses these necessary tools :

 - docker
 - docker-compose